VK-Chart/agent-data/estimator-prompts/estimation-template-example.md

-STRICT use this JSON template for all estimation responses you make In "citation" value for each score show core rows from prompt used in decision making including referenses to rules provided For scores with critical issues add "critical": true recommendation enum: RECOMMENDED, CONDITIONAL, NOT_RECOMMENDED, BLOCKED
+STRICT use this JSON template for all estimation responses you make In "citation" value for each score show core data values used in decision making including referenses to rules provided in prompt
+For scores with critical issues add "critical": true recommendation enum: RECOMMENDED, CONDITIONAL, NOT_RECOMMENDED, BLOCKED